sanyaade-teachings/tidesdk.github.com/source/blog/_posts/2012-06-30-atlassian-supports-open-source-tidesdk.markdown

 * Bamboo OnDemand 100 Remote Agents, Unlimited Jobs (Community)
 * Confluence OnDemand 2000 Users (Community)

-In fact, we are already been making great use of the software. [nazcasistemas](https://github.com/nazcasistemas) has imported the legacy of Titanium Desktop for reference while [dubcanada](https://github.com/dubcanada) has reviewed the issue history for issues we are bringing forward for categorization and to align these with our release goals.
+In fact, we've already been making great use of the software. [nazcasistemas](https://github.com/nazcasistemas) has imported the legacy of Titanium Desktop for reference while [dubcanada](https://github.com/dubcanada) has reviewed the issue history for issues we are bringing forward for categorization and to align these with our release goals.

 Many thanks Atlassian for your generous support!